Information on what happens with workers’ comp when you sustain a psychiatric injury at work in Michigan

 An IME is a second opinion medical exam, where you will see a doctor who is hired by your employer and insurance company.
 You are required by law to attend.
 These “independent” doctors often find “nothing wrong” with seriously injured workers in order to save the employer and insurance company money.

-Q. How do I prove that I have a psychiatric injury or mental disability?
+Q. How do I prove that I have this injury or a mental disability?

-A. Psychiatric injury and mental disabilities that arise out of actual events of employment are compensable.
+A. A mental disability and a psychiatric injury at work that arise out of actual events of employment are compensable.
 You will need to show that your medical condition is not based upon unfounded perceptions.

 The court will use a reasonable person standard to determine if your perceptions are grounded in fact and reality.